GarrettLB/Note-App/README.md

 ## Description

-Are you a buisiness owner or manager of a company and need to keep important things written down and easy to access?
+Are you a business owner or manager of a company and need to keep important things written down and easy to access?
 Give my note app a try!
-Feauter include: Title and Comment sections for each note, each note is stored on a database in the server allowing them to persist, delete button allowing you to clear that are no longer needed, clicking on saved notes in the left column populates them into the right column for viewing.
+Features include: Title and Comment sections for each note - Each note is stored on a database in the server, allowing them to persist -
+Delete button that allows you to clear notes that are no longer needed - When clicked, saved notes in the left column populate into the right column for viewing.

 ## Technologies
 * Node.js / express